ilhamm02/forta-unusual-gas-alert/README.md

 - GAS-DETECT-TCD
   - Works if bot received more than 5 blocks
-  - Triggered when a transaction has a `gas_price` exceeding 50% of the highest `gas_price` in the previous block.
+  - Triggered when a transaction has a `gas_price` exceeding more than 50% of the highest `gas_price` in the previous block.
   - Type is always Suspicious
   - Severity level depends on the percentage of the current `gas_price` with the previous block.
+    - Low if the rise percentage of the transaction more than 50% from the previous block or 1.3x from the increase in gas in the previous 2 blocks
-    - Info if the percentage is more than 50
+    - Medium if the rise percentage of the transaction more than 150% from the previous block or 1.7x from the increase in gas in the previous 2 blocks
-    - Low if the percentage is more than 70
+    - Low if the rise percentage of the transaction more than 200% from the previous block or 2x from the increase in gas in the previous 2 blocks
-    - Medium is percentage is more than 100
-    - Hight is percentage is more than 200
   - Metadata value:
     - `block_number` is the block number of the transaction
     - `tx_hash` is the hash of the transaction